Llewxamris/PEA-framework/md/maintenance.md

 # 12. Maintenance
 ## Types of Maintenance Projects
+There are four main types of maintenance projects focused on at Heritage College.
+These are seen as the four biggest types on maintenance available in the workforce.

 ### Corrective
 Corrective maintenance involves identifying and fixing faults within a piece of software.
 Faults are any issues that prevents the software from operating